melodiaz23/angular/README.md

 To prevent the creation of the testing file, we can use --skip-tests, it will be: ng g c [name of the component] --skip-tests

+To create a directive:
+  ng g d [name of the component]

 ## DATA BINDING